 Namanga boarder crossing point, between Tanzania and Kenya.

 We recommend that if possible please try to obtain a visa prior to arrival as rules and regulations for Tanzania have a tendency to change without warning.
-Information provided by embassies and consulates tends to have a strong focus on you obtaining a visa in your own country at a rate far higher than at the airport/border.
+Information provided by embassies and consulates tends to have a strong focus on you obtaining a visa in your own country at a cost far higher than at the airport/border.

 Tanzania visa information